 McDowell Farm School is looking for seasonal instructors to join our education team, bringing their own strengths, creativity, and experience to the Farm School.
 We are looking for motivated individuals with a passion to teach, a desire to expand their education and agricultural skills, and eagerness to share their love for the environment.
 Instructors teach and explore with the students in order to foster a sense of community, as well as create an appreciation and understanding of where our food comes from and the environment around us.
 Farm School staff assist with vegetable production and animal care, teach established lesson plans, lead night programs, and aid in program development.
 Instructors must have a college degree, possess CPR and First Aid certification, and undergo a background check.

-Positions are available for the 2019-2020 school year, fall and spring seasons.
+Positions are available for spring 2020!
 Instructors' base pay is $290/week, with seasonal raises.
 Benefits include meals and housing in Grace House, Hilton House, or duplexes.
 All instructors have private bedrooms, a shared bathroom, a community kitchen, living room, laundry machines and expansive porches and rocking chairs to enjoy the awesome Alabama forests and beautiful sunsets.

 Learn more about the McDowell Farm School HERE.

 If interested, please email resume and references to Scotty Feltman, Director, at firstname.lastname@example.org or call at 205.387.1806 ext 106.